 So what is going on here?
 After some digging, I found out that Microsoft tests download speeds against Azure Storage Blobs, part of Microsoft Azure “cloud offerings”.
 Files hosted on this platform aren’t assigned any caching policies out of the box, and Microsoft’s team working on the Network Speed Test app didn’t configure any caching headers for their test “blobs”/files.
 Since the test downloads don’t specify any caching headers, caches will just store these by default.

-The result I get are between my local Windows PC and my local Squid web cache server over 10 gigabit network cards.
+The result I get are between my local Windows PC and my local Squid web cache server over fiber optic cable and 10 gigabit network cards.
 The 2,5 Gbps speed is maxing out what my local network can perform rather than the external network; which is usually what you want these types of services to reliably test.

 This may cause issues for anyone testing their network speeds behind a web cache/accelerator or other caching appliance, or who is running a web accelerator software on their computers.
 Quite a few ISPs still runs web caches to speed up networking for their customers (and save on costs if bandwidth is expensive in the area).